 Discounts might move the dial in the short term, but they rarely build meaningful loyalty.
 The most compelling stories shared at the event came from brands investing in recognition, not just reward.

-At Aesop, for example, there was no formal points programme.
-But behaviours like tenure or regular gifting were acknowledged through small, intentional gestures.
+In one example from the beauty sector, there was no formal points programme in place.
+Instead, loyalty was recognised through small, thoughtful gestures tied to meaningful behaviours like tenure or gifting.
 “If you’d been with us 10 years, you’d get a handwritten thank-you and a brand book.
 That was it.
 No discount.
 No CTA.
-Just thanks,” said Gianfranco.
+Just thanks,” shared a senior CRM leader in the industry.

 Loyalty is also about the long game.
 Several speakers pointed to subscription models (e.g., Moonpig, HelloFresh) and sustainability-led loyalty (e.g., brands that plant trees per purchase or manufacture only what’s been pre-ordered) as ways to deepen engagement without racing to the bottom on price.